danielgarzonotero/PDB_Bind/README.md

 # Neural Network Model
 A fully connected neural network (FCNN) is defined using PyTorch.
 The FCNN consists of three fully connected layers with ReLU activation functions and two dropout layers.
 Dropout is used as a regularization technique to prevent overfitting.

+# Usage
+To run the project, follow these steps:

+-Install the required libraries (PyTorch, pandas, matplotlib, sklearn, scipy).

+-Set the path to the CSV file in the PDB class instantiation (data_set = PDB('path/to/dataset.csv')).

+-Set the desired hyperparameters for the neural network model (input size, hidden layer sizes, output size, dropout probabilities).

+-Create data loaders for training and validation datasets.

+-Instantiate the neural network model (model = FCNN(input_size, hidden_size1, hidden_size2, output_size)).

+-Choose an optimizer (e.g., Adam) and set the learning rate.

+-Train the model using the train function in a loop for the desired number of epochs, passing the model, device, training data loader, and optimizer as arguments.

+-Validate the model using the validate function, passing the model, device, validation data loader, and current epoch number as arguments.

+-Make predictions using the predict function, passing the trained model, device, and data loader for the test dataset.

+-Evaluate the performance of the model using various metrics such as R-squared, MAE, RMSE, and Pearson correlation coefficient.

+-Remember to modify the code according to your specific requirements and dataset paths

 # Results

 ![image](https://github.com/danielgarzonotero/PDB_Bind/assets/122416545/b6aaa81c-25dc-4e82-a07c-d970475d2b7b)